ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ### <a id="train"></a> 4.
 Train a model 🤖

-Because we now have a collection of center words and their corresponding context words, it's now possible to build a model that asks: "**what is the likelihood that a context word $$y$$ appears given a center word $$X$$?**" or simply,
+Because we now have a collection of center words with their corresponding context words, it's now possible to build a model that asks: "**what is the likelihood that a context word $$y$$ appears given a center word $$X$$?**" or simply,
 $$P(y\vert x ; \theta)$$.